 Studies have found that not getting enough sleep can affect every aspect of your life, from how you perform at home to the quality of your personal relationships.
 Despite the far-reaching effects of not getting enough sleep, research has found that almost a third of people are not getting the recommended seven hours of sleep per night.
 If you regularly find yourself struggling to get to sleep, then this guide is here to help you learn how to design your bedroom to improve sleep issues.

 Find The Right Bed

 As reinforcedbeds.co.uk explains, one of the reasons why many people struggle to get to sleep is simply because they are not using the right bed for their needs.
 As Goldilocks shows, finding the right mattress is a very personal process; however, there are some warning signs that you are using the wrong type of mattress.
 For example, if you are regularly experiencing pains in your neck, back, or coccyx, then this is a sign you are using the wrong mattress.
-You should go and try out a few different mattresses to find out if you are on the wrong bed for your needs and check how long does a mattress last.
+You should try out a few different mattresses to find out if you are on the wrong bed for your needs and check how long does a mattress last.

 Reposition Your Bed

 It is not only the type of bed that is important for your quality of sleep but also the position of the bed.
 You should try to keep your bed in an area of the room that is the most undisturbed.
 Putting a bed somewhere with minimal noise and light pollution can help to increase the quality of your sleep.

 Having bright lightbulbs in your bedrooms can cause problems with your circadian rhythm, which can lead to sleeping issues.
 Instead of using bright natural lights, you should choose amber-hued bulbs that can be dimmed.
 Having dimmed warm light in your bedroom will encourage your body to naturally produce more melatonin, which will make you feel sleepier.